JeelDobariya38/PyFileHandling/CONTRIBUTING.md

 ### Creating a Pull Request

-If you would like to contribute code to `pyfilehandling`, you can do so by creating a pull request.
+If you would like to contribute code to `PyFileHandling`, you can do so by creating a pull request.
 This allows your changes to be reviewed and merged into the main repository.
 To create a pull request, follow these steps:

 1. Commit your changes to a new branch: